bigmat18/Mindflayer/100. Notes/Reduce.md

 ### Synchronous Reduce
 Map+Reduce combinations can be based on a different pattern called **synchronus reduce**

-**Example**:
+**Example**: where s is an internal state
 ![[Pasted image 20250514231351.png | 450]]
 This computation is **stateless** and cannot be parallelized correctly with a **farm**.
-To compute the array $B(i)$ based on the input array $A(i)$ (the i-th output/input arrays), we read the value of $s$ representing the reduce computed at the end of the processing of $A(i-1)$
+To compute the array $B(i)$ based on the input array $A(i)$ (the i-th output/input arrays), we read the value of $s$ representing the reduce computed at the end of the processing of $A(i-1)$.
+We have write after read
 ##### First Implementation
 ![[Pasted image 20250514231804.png | 550]]

-- Each input array A is scattered to the workers
+- Each input array A is scattered to the workers (worker compute map using s, compute the local reduce result)
-- Each worker computes its partition of the array B. Before doing this, it waits for the global reduce result of the previous stream element from R
+- Each worker computes its partition (local partition on s) of the array B. Before doing this, it waits for the global reduce result of the previous stream element from R
 - Each worker sends the **local reduce result** on its partition of B to R
 - R computes the global reduce results from the n local results received.
+- R return the gobal reduce and each work start to compute its partition of A with function F

 ##### Second Implementation
-parallel computation of the global reduce result and parallel multicast.
+parallel computation of the global reduce result and parallel [[Multicast]].
 The example in the figure is with 8 workers but the cost model can be generalized for any parallelism degree:

 ![[Pasted image 20250514232245.png | 650]]

+In this case we use classic reduce pattern to calculate s and after we propagate s back and in this process we compute F for each partition of A.
 ##### Stencil+Reduce
 The reduce computation is often used also with **stencil-based programs**.
 For example, the **5-point stencil kernel** can be executed for several iterations that cannot be know beforehand.
 The iterations stops when a **global condition** over all the elements of the matrix is achieved.